Armaan4477/Smart-Aquarium-Control/README.md

    The core hardware controller built on the ESP32 platform.
 It handles all real-time sensor monitoring (temperature), equipment scheduling (wave makers, lights, air pumps), physical overrides and serves the local web-based control dashboard.

 2. **[Raspberry Pi Collector (`/rpi-collector`)](./rpi-collector/README.md)**
    A complementary data logging service running on a Raspberry Pi via Docker.
-It acts as a secure reverse-proxy for the ESP32 WebUI (bypassing browser cross-origin restrictions), routinely polls the ESP32 for sensor readings and system states, stores them in a local SQLite database, and provides a RESTful API for historical data querying.
+It acts as a secure reverse-proxy for the ESP32 WebUI (bypassing browser cross-origin restrictions), routinely polls the ESP32 for sensor readings and system states, stores them in a local SQLite database and provides a RESTful API for historical data querying.

 ## Key System Features